 With that of course comes a whole heap of jargon that can even leave the most experienced punter every now and then.

-At Betting Apps we welcome all types of player and to give you a helping hand before heading to download the best betting apps, we’ve put together a complete sports betting glossary.
+At Betting Apps we welcome all types of player and to give you a helping hand before heading to download the best mobile betting apps, we’ve put together a complete sports betting glossary.

 Below you’ll find some of the most common terms in betting and the meanings behind them…